Mimouna, a Unique Moroccan Jewish Tradition

 Such was a typical scene at the end of Pesach for the Jews of Morocco – specifically those dwelling in the Mellahs, Morocco’s walled Jewish quarters.
-The Mimouna festival was emblematic of respect and coexistence whereby the Muslims of Morocco would reach out to their Jewish neighbors in a gesture of harmony, goodwill, and solidarity.
+The Mimouna festival (pronounced my-moon-ah) was emblematic of respect and coexistence whereby the Muslims of Morocco would reach out to their Jewish neighbors in a gesture of harmony, goodwill, and solidarity.

 The origins of the holiday are not as clear as some of our other Jewish traditions.
-There is no biblical mandate or rabbinic injunction as to how one should transition back into eating chametz, and strangely enough, this is a tradition largely celebrated solely by one community – the Jews of Morocco.
+There is no biblical mandate or rabbinic injunction as to how one should transition back into eating chameitz, and strangely enough, this is a tradition largely celebrated solely by one community – the Jews of Morocco.
 It is far less widespread than other ethnic Jewish customs.

-Some attribute the name of the holiday to the birthday of “Maimon,” father of the RaMBaM (Rabbi Moshe Ben Maimon); others make the close etymological comparison to emunah, the word for faith or belief.
+Some attribute the name of the holiday to the birthday of “Maimon,” father of the RaMBaM (Rabbi Moshe Ben Maimon); others make the close etymological comparison to emunah, the word for “faith” or “belief.”
 It’s most likely, however, that the holiday has pagan roots and came into existence to ward off the demonic figures of Mimoun and Mimouna, to whom we find written references as early as the 15th century.

 Instead, it is laid out with items, each of which is symbolic in some way: a live fish swimming in a bowl of water, five green fava beans wrapped in dough, five dates, five gold bracelets in a pastry bowl, dough pitted with five deep fingerprints, five silver coins, five pieces of gold or silver jewelry, a palm-shaped amulet, sweetmeats, milk and butter, white flour, yeast, honey, a variety of jams, a lump of sugar, stalks of wheat, plants, fig leaves, wildflowers and greens.